Hume Startup Grant Program now liveApplication

 Differences

 EVI 2 is optimized for emotional intelligence.
 EVI 2 excels at anticipating and adapting to your preferences, made possible by its special training for emotional intelligence.
 EVI 2 leverages Hume's research on human expression to interpret and respond to subtle emotional cues in the user's voice.
 Then, it can use these cues to make more empathic responses that are more likely to support the user’s well-being.
-In contrast, while ChatGPT voice is capable of interpreting tone and responding with an emotional tone of voice, it doesn't seem to have the same depth of focus on emotional intelligence as EVI 2, and does not appear to be trained to promote the user’s well-being.
+In contrast, while ChatGPT voice is capable of interpreting tone and responding with an emotional tone of voice, it does not have the same depth of focus on emotional intelligence as EVI 2, and does not appear to be trained to promote the user’s well-being.
+Further, EVI 2 provides accurate emotional expression measures based on a decade of research for all of the user's speech.

 EVI 2 is customizable.
-Where GPT-4o-voice has four known preset voices with relatively static personalities, EVI 2 can emulate an infinite number of personalities, including accents and speaking styles, with flexible prompting and voice modulation tools.
-We developed a novel voice modulation approach that allows anyone to adjust EVI 2's 7 (and counting) base voices along a number of continuous scales, including gender, nasality, pitch, and more.
+Where the Realtime API has eight preset voices with relatively static personalities, EVI 2 can emulate an infinite number of personalities, including accents and speaking styles, with flexible prompting and voice modulation tools.
+We developed a novel voice modulation approach that allows anyone to adjust EVI 2's eight (and counting) base voices along a number of continuous scales, including gender, nasality, pitch, and more.
+This allows developers to create any custom voice, not just choose from a limited set.

 GPT-4o supports more languages.
 OpenAI’s voice offering supports input and output in a wide range of languages.
-The list of supported languages is not public, but based on demos it seems to be pretty extensive.
 Similarly, EVI 2’s architecture allows for voice and text generation in any language, but the small model is currently only fluent in English, Spanish, French, German, and Polish.
-Many more languages will be added soon.
+Many more languages will be added in the coming months.

 The use cases for EVI 2